Copy the text below and then paste that into your favorite email application.

 The family of Maryann Allison has entrusted the care of their loved one to the DeVargas Funeral Home & Crematory 505-747-7477 www.devargasfuneralhome.com

-To send sympathy gifts to the family or plant a tree in memory of Maryann Allison, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Maryann Allison, please visit our Tree Store.